 Lockdown conditions remain in place until March 8th, where some restrictions will begin to ease.

 On January 4th, Government announced a national lockdown, more Information is available on the government website

-We currently understand that the lockdown conditions will begin to ease from 8th of March 21.
+lockdown conditions are begining to ease from 8th of March 2021.

 We will update this page when further details are confirmed.

-Please see the information on the regional tier ratings below:-
+Please see the prior information on the regional tier ratings below:-